 “It’s” tag with bubbles instead of touching.
 The bubbles must actually land on the other play for the tag to be successful.

 Make tiny bubbles with a single straw or tape a bunch together.
 Make giant bubble with a hula hoop and a kiddie pool!
 You’ll need a lot of solutions but its fun!
 Have your child stand inside the hula hoop.
 It’s a blast!

-Why is playing with bubbles better than watching tv?
+Why is playing with bubbles better than staring at a screen?